TOPLEARTH/toplearth-client/.github/pull_request_template.md

-## 관련 이슈
+## Related Issues
-해결한 문제를 지정하는 Issue Index에 연결해야 합니다.
+Link to the Issue Index that identifies the problem being resolved.

 - Resolves :

-## 작업 사항
+## Work Details
-해당 Pull Request에서 수행한 작업 목록을 제시해야 합니다.
+List the tasks completed in this Pull Request.

 -

-## 참고 사항
+## Notes
-기능을 만들 때 생긴 이슈에 대해서 다른사람들이 참고해야 할 사항을 적습니다.
+Describe any issues encountered during development that others should be aware of.